Dumboiroy/tp/docs/DeveloperGuide.md

 ### Adding new client
 1. Adding a new client to HeartLink
-   1. Prerequisites: The client to add is not already existed in the client list (You can use `list` to show the list of all clients).
+   1. Prerequisites: The client's name does not exist in the client list (You can use `list` to show the list of all clients).
    2. Test cases: `add n/NAME p/PHONE_NUMBER` <br/>
    Expected: The client with name `NAME` and phone number `PHONE_NUMBER` is appended